 I haven’t (yet) managed to get it as fizzy as the store-bought stuff but, once chilled, it’s still goddamn refreshing.
 And before you worry about the sugar involved in making it, there’s only residual sugar left in the resulting drink as the rest is gobbled up in the fermentation process.

 When cared for properly, the grains can be used indefinitely and will multiply.
 Mine breed like crazy and I’ve already given batches to a few friends along the way.
 I also keep a jar of extras in the fridge, which I add into smoothies (around a tablespoon per smoothie).

 *Full disclosure: the strawberry-and-red currant combo makes for a pretty picture but wasn’t my favourite.
 Too much sweetness from the strawberries, not enough sourness from the currants.
-My instinct tells me if you’re using thick-skinned fruit, muddle it a little instead of adding them whole.
+My instinct tells me if you’re using thick-skinned fruits, mash or muddle them a little instead of adding them whole.
 I’ll give it a try sometime to find out.